Install guide

 Install Pamie with Homebrew or Docker

-Pamie can run as a local binary for development or as a Docker container with persistent storage.
-Both paths bind to localhost by default and require Bearer token configuration for the MCP endpoint.
+Pamie can run as a local background service or as a Docker container with persistent storage.
+Both paths bind to localhost by default and require Bearer authentication for the MCP endpoint.

 Homebrew Docker Quickstart